 Using certainty-based marking

 Note: You are currently viewing documentation for Moodle 2.6.
-Up-to-date documentation for the latest stable version is available here: Using certainty-based marking.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Using certainty-based marking.

 Note: CBM in Moodle is based on strategies developed by Prof. Gardner-Medwin at UCL (London, UK).
 More documentation can be sourced here.